GroovyRoom/Pet_Haven/README.md

 ![screenshot](https://i.imgur.com/bO52MZp.png)
 ![screenshot](https://i.imgur.com/CfFlnnk.png)

-<h4 align="center">Reptile Haven help you to manage your reptiles using smartphone and also help you to connect with reptile lovers!</h4>
+<h4 align="center">Reptile Haven help you to manage your reptiles using smartphone and also help you to connect with fellow reptile lovers!</h4>

 ## Idea Pitch